Natal Native Pioneer Corps: Formation

-Chelmsford, guided by the commander of No. 2 Column Lieutenant-Colonel Anthony Durnford — a seasoned South African campaigner — raised a force of pioneers from the black subjects of Natal.
-This was a development of the Natal government's long-established isiBhalo levy system by which men were pressed into duty to carry out road repairs.
-Durnford had formed similar forces during the 1873 rebellion of Langalibalele in Natal.
+Chelmsford, guided by the commander of No. 2 Column, Colonel Anthony Durnford — a seasoned South African campaigner — raised a force of pioneers from the black subjects of Natal to assist the columns with engineering tasks such as improvement of the tracks.
+This was a development of the Natal government's long-established isiBhalo levy system (Note: IsiBhalo (Xhosa language: "scripture") had its origins in a corvée system used by the Zulu monarchy.
+It was established in Natal in 1848 and required unmarried young men to provide up to six months labour on public works projects.
+Each chief was required to supply one labourer for every eleven huts they controlled.
+Rates of pay were 25-50% below the market rate so the scheme was unpopular and frequently evaded.) by which men were pressed into duty to carry out road repairs.
+Durnford had formed similar forces during the 1873 rebellion of the Hlubi chief Langalibalele in Natal.

-Three companies were raised, with a nominal strength of 5 white officers (one captain and four lieutenants), 4 black officers and 96 men (though in practice only No. 2 Company reached this strength).
+Three companies of pioneers were raised, with a nominal strength of 5 white officers (1 captain and 4 lieutenants), 4 black non-commissioned officers (NCOs) and 96 men.
+(Note: Only No. 2 Company ever reached full strength.)
 It had originally been intended that each company would be commanded by a regular British Army officer of the Royal Engineers, but there were too few to spare, so Durnford had to turn to the Natal government to supply suitable men.
-The colony's Acting Secretary for Native Affairs selected the three chiefs who would be responsible for providing the men for the unit.
-Levies were also being taken for men to form the Natal Native Contingent (NNC), which had been raised as an auxiliary fighting force, and Durnford instructed that the best men from these levies be sent to the Natal Pioneers.
+The colony's acting Secretary for Native Affairs, John Wesley Shepstone, selected the three chiefs who would be responsible for providing the men for the unit.
+Levies were also being taken for men to form the Natal Native Contingent (NNC), which had been raised as an auxiliary fighting force, and Durnford instructed that the best men from these levies also be sent to the Natal Pioneers.